samelstob/notes/management-notes/database/oracle-cost-based-optimiser.md

 block changes.
 ICF can be as low as the number of blocks or as high as the number of rows covered by the index.

+* ICF doesn't account for the number of distinct blocks - it may be possible to have very few distinct blocks yet have a high ICF

 ### Clustering Challenges

 * There is no inter-table clustering measurement
 * The optimiser therefore doesn't really have a clue about the clustering of joins

+  XXX Does this mean "clustered table joins"

 * You may need to influence the optimiser's decisions

+## Caching

+* The optimizer's model by default doesn't consider caching of data

+* Every I/O is assumed to be physical I/O

+* But there is a huge difference between logical I/O (measured in microseconds) and physical I/O (measured in milliseconds)

+* You might have knowledge of particular application data that is "hot" and usually stays in the BC

+* Therefore certain queries against this "hot" data can be designed based on that knowledge

+* The optimizer doesn't know about this.
+You may need to influence the optimizer's decisions.

+## Caching considerations

+* It is important to point out that even logical I/O is not "free"

+* So even putting all objects entirely in the BC inefficient execution plans may still lead to poor performance

+* Excessive logical I/O, in particular on "hot blocks", can lead to latch contention and CPU starvation

+## Summary

+* Cardinality and Clustering determine whether the "Big job" or "Small job" strategy should be preferred

+* If the optimiser gets these estimates right, the resulting execution plan will be efficient within the boundaries of the given access paths

+* Know your data and business questions

+## Notes

+* Jonathan Lewis' "Designing Efficient SQL"
+* Christian Antognini "Troubleshooting Oracle Performance Ch.
+6"

+* Be aware of Query Transformations.
+The optimiser might rewrite your query to something that is semantically equivalent but potentially more efficient

+* This might take you by surprise when trying to understand the execution plan favored by the optimizer